Philly Cheesesteak Sliders

 The traditional choice for a Philly cheesesteak is the Italian or hoagie roll, because it is sturdy enough to hold the juicy meat and toppings, but soft enough to bite into without being too crusty.
 For Philly cheesesteak sliders, you’ll want a bread that complements the savory flavors of the beef, onions, and cheese and holds up to the juicy goodness without becoming too soggy.
 We love King’s Hawaiian slider buns.
 They are fluffy, soft, and have a slightly sweet flavor.
 They are also precut, which makes them easy to assemble into sliders.

-- Mini Sub Rolls or Baguettes: Miniature sub rolls or baguettes can add a bit of crustiness while still being soft on the inside.
+• Mini Sub Rolls or Baguettes: These miniature sub rolls or baguettes offer a nice balance of crustiness and softness on the inside.
 They provide a traditional sandwich feel in a smaller size.

 How to Thinly Slice Beef for Cheesesteaks

-The key to slicing the boneless ribeye is to freeze if for 30-40 minutes prior to slicing.
-Wrap it up tightly in some plastic wrap, or better yet – if you have a vacuum sealer, that will ensure stale odors from your freezer won’t taint the meat.
-Make sure the knife you’re going to use has been sharpened; avoid any sort of serrated edge as it more likely to tear the muscle fibers.
+The key to slicing the boneless ribeye is to freeze it for 30-40 minutes prior to slicing.
+Wrap it up tightly in plastic wrap, or, if you have a vacuum sealer, that will ensure stale odors from your freezer won’t taint the meat.
+Make sure the knife you’re going to use has been sharpened; avoid any sort of serrated edge as it is more likely to tear the muscle fibers.
 You can also freeze the knife for 15-20 minutes for better results.

 How to Make Philly Cheesesteak Sliders